 You must obtain an Australian Tax File Number (TFN) prior to commencing work in Australia.

 Once you have been in Australia for six months, you must pay tax on any money you earn.

-The ACU Career Development Service offers support to help students with resumes and interview skills.
+ACU Careers and Employability offers support to help students with resumes and interview skills.
 ACU also offers a Student Jobs on Campus program.You can look for part-time jobs on popular job websites such as:

 Before you start working in Australia, you must register for a TFN from the Australian Taxation Office (ATO).
 You will be asked to provide your TFN to your employer prior to starting work.
 If you do not provide your TFN, you will be taxed at a higher rate.